Pan Sophic: Symbols

+Activities

 In 1976, the Pans became known as the swimming fraternity when a majority of the college's swim team pledged.
 This era ended only after 2000.
 The connection sparked a continued association between the Pans and other campus sports participants, including members of the football team.
 Member Don Balla is cited as founding the Men's Lacrosse team in 1993.

 Philanthropy

 In 1988, Pan Sophic sponsored a local racquetball tournament donating all proceeds to the Red Box Mission Fund.